BestTimesToVisit.com Logo

 Circumvesuviana Train

-This is the most budget-friendly way to reach Sorrento from Naples, stopping at Pompeii and Herculaneum along the way.
-It's a commuter train, so expect it to be crowded, especially during peak hours and seasons.
+This commuter train is the most economical way to reach Sorrento from Naples, stopping at Pompeii and Herculaneum along the way.
+It's a no-frills experience, but it gets you there efficiently if you're on a budget.

 Cost:Around €4-€5 from Naples to Sorrento.